nmaich/midilab/README.md

 - http://www.MIDI.org/techspecs/MIDImessages.php

-### Example message
+### Messages

-The first parameter is the status byte, the 2nd parameter is the number byte, and the 3rd parameter is the value byte.
-See a raw example message below:
+Each incoming message consists of following variables: status (statusbyte), number (data1) and value (data2).
+The value of each variable is transformed to an easier to read format.
+Here is an example of a raw MIDI message:

 | status | number | value |
 |---|---|---|
 | 10010011 | 00011011 | 0111111 |

-### Ranges
+### Status

-The following status types are defined by the status number of the incoming MIDI message:
+The following message types are defined by the status number of the incoming MIDI message:

 | status | type |
 | - | - |